 - The benefit is valid for residential water usage in the residence in which the child lives.

-In an apartment where a 5 person family lives, one of the children receives a Disabled Child Benefit.
 For each two month period, the child may use 14 cubic meters of water at the lower rate, while the four other residents may each use 7 cubic meters of water at the lower rate.Overall, the household will receive a total of 42 cubic meters of water at the lower rate for each two month period.

 Who is eligible?

 - A family with a child who receives a Disabled Child Benefit.

 - A foster family for a child who is eligible for a disabled child benefit, but doesn't receive it because children in foster care are not eligible for the disabled child benefit.

 How to Claim It?